Approved by Members’ Meeting 24th February 2019

 8.4 The restrictions specified in Rule 8.1 will not apply to players who are under the age of 18 on September 1st preceding the current season, provided they have not played in the CSL Eastern or Western Premier leagues, who may play for any side within the league competitions of the SCIO.
 They may however play for only one club in cup competitions.
 Any Child Protection and playing restrictions under which such arrangements are made are for the relevant Clubs to agree; and must comply with relevant Cricket Scotland and SCIO policies & guidelines.

-8.6 In the event that any Club has multiple teams in the same Grade in the same season, that Club will be required to notify the SCIO Secretary of the names of 6 players who regularly participated in the Grades in the previous year and are expected to be doing so in the forthcoming season, who will be allowed to play only for the Club’s recognised higher such team during that season.
-This notification must be provided to the Secretary at least 2 weeks prior to the start of the season, The Board shall have power to request amendment of this list of players if they are not satisfied that those listed are, and will be, regular senior XI standard players for the forthcoming season.
-With that exception, Clubs with multiples teams may play their members in any team as often as they wish.
+In the event that any Club has multiple teams in the Grades in the same season, that Club will be required to notify the SCIO Board in respect of each team, other than their lowest recognised team, of the names of 6 players who regularly participated in the Grades in the previous year and are expected to be doing so in the forthcoming season.
+Such players will thereafter be allowed to play only for that team, or a Club’s recognised higher team, during that season.
+This notification must be provided to the Board at least 2 weeks prior to the start of the season, The Board shall have power to request amendment of the list of players if they are not satisfied that those listed are, and will be, regular players at the standard of the team in respect of which they have been listed for the forthcoming season.
+With that exception, and providing the playing rules in 8.1 through 8.5, and also 8.7 through 8.9 are met, Clubs with multiple teams may play their members in any team as often as they wish.

-8.7 No player who in the current season has played in a higher Grade/level of cricket, or in a senior Saturday league outside of the Grades, can play in a senior cup competition unless they have played at least once during the season for that team.
-At semi-final or final level he must have played at least three times (or in the case of Grade 3 or below at semi-final level twice) during the season for that team prior to the cup match concerned.
-This restriction shall not apply to any player aged under 18 on 1st September preceding the season concerned.
+8.7 No player who in the current season has played in a higher Grade/level of cricket, or in a senior Saturday league outside of the Grades, can play in a senior cup competition unless they have played at least one league game during the season for that team.
+At semi-final or final level they must have played at least three league games (or in the case of Grade 3 or below at semi-final level two league games) during the season for that team prior to the cup match concerned.
+This restriction shall not apply to any player aged under 18 on 1st September preceding the season concerned unless they have played in the EPL or SPCU NE Championship.
+Please note that appearances in league matches on a Sunday will only count for cup eligibility purposes if the player has NOT played in a higher level league or Grade match for their club the day before.
+Please note that appearances in the Turriff Cup or 7s do not count towards eligibility criteria.

 (b) Any player who is also registered and has played during the current season for an EPL, SPCU, NOSCA, ESCA or WDCU club different from that which is an Ordinary member of the SCIO will also normally not be eligible to play in any SCIO match.
 It is appreciated that players may move geographically during the season, or may have long standing connections to SCIO clubs, and the Board will take this into account when considering any dispensation requests.